shryay/DataEcosystem/README.md

 # DataScienceEcosystem
-This repository includes practical exercises and code examples.
+This repository includes practical project exercises and codes.